 The Discussion Forums

 You may register free of charge for our conference discussion forums (see “forums” section of this website).
 This will enable you to freely participate in pre-conference discussions about the nature of the conference as a whole, or view any plans for sharing transportation or accommodation on this end.
-Registration for the forums is free of charge.

 The Conference Blog